Rishik-Y/rishik-y.github.io/GSOC/GSoC.md

 So for people who are professionals in Linux, please go easy on me, for simplifying some parts of the documentation.

 So what is the project on about? \
-In a very layman terms, it is making a existing screenshot tool making it cross compatible across all wayland based compositors.
+In a very layman terms, it is making a existing screenshot tool making it cross compatible across all wayland based compositors from wlroots based compositors.

 Wayshot is a screen capture client for Wayland compositors (which in this instance act as servers) that implement the wlr-screencopy protocol (which at this point is mostly compositors based on the wlroots library like sway , river, etc).